neilmerton/neilmerton.github.io/src/content/blog/mtb-flat-pedals.md

 Number of pins per side: 11

-I should have listened to the online reviews - these pedals didn't live up to my expectations.
+I should have listened to the online reviews - those PWN Range pedals didn't live up to my expectations.
 But thankfully Burgtec released a new version of the Mk5 pedal - the B-Rage edition.

 When I saw them I knew they would deliver.
 Each side has three pins in the centre, of course these are going to be grippy, right?